santaji-vhankade/movie_recommender_system/README.md

 1. Preprocess the TMDB movie and credit datasets
 2. Merge and clean relevant features like `cast`, `crew`, `genres`, `keywords`, and `overview`
-3. Generate a new column called `tags` from all those features
+3. Create a new column `tags` from those features
-4. Stem all words for better matching (e.g., acting → act)
+4. Apply stemming to normalize text
-5. Vectorize tags using **CountVectorizer**
+5. Use `CountVectorizer` to convert tags into vectors
-6. Compute cosine similarity matrix between all movies
+6. Calculate cosine similarity between movies
-7. On movie selection, fetch top 5 most similar titles
+7. On user input, find top 5 most similar movies
-8. Retrieve poster, rating, and IMDb link using OMDb API
+8. Fetch posters, ratings, and IMDb links using OMDb API
-9. Display recommendations in a neat, clickable layout
+9. Display them with clickable poster layout in Streamlit

 ---

 ## 📦 Setup Instructions

-1. **Clone this repository**
+### 1. Clone this repository

 ```bash
 git clone https://github.com/santaji-vhankade/movie_recommender_system.git